Introduction to VBA [Step-By-Step Guide]

 Now you may be thinking that it doesn’t take that much time to change the font to bold in Excel, by going to the Font group on the Home Tab.
 So, let’s look at a slightly more complex example, building on what we have learned, to demonstrate how VBA can be used to save time.

-If you want to learn about how you can Link Data to another worksheet instead of adding multiple sheets to one workbook, read our guide on Linking Data in Excel here.
+If you want to learn about how you can link data to another worksheet instead of adding multiple sheets to one workbook.

 Adding multiple sheets to a workbook at once Using VBA– A more complex example